 Low interest credit cards

 Low interest credit cards are designed to save you money on your balance by offering a competitive rate of interest.
-Some of these cards may offer a promotional low or 0% interest rate for purchases, while others offer a low ongoing interest rate.
+Some of these cards may offer a promotional low or 0% p.a. interest rate for purchases, while others offer a low ongoing interest rate.
 If you regularly carry a balance on your credit card, a low rate option could save you hundreds or even thousands of dollars every year.

 How much can I save with a low rate card?

 To see how much value a low rate card offers, let’s compare a $1,000 debt on a credit card with an interest rate of 18% p.a. and a card with a lower rate of 12% p.a.
 If you only paid the minimum, it would take 7 years and 9 months to pay off the 18% p.a. card and would cost $861 in interest.
 With the low rate card, it would take 5 years and 10 months and cost $393 in interest – that’s a saving of 1 year and 11 months and $468 in interest charges.

 If you are studying, you may want to get a credit card to help manage your finances or build up a credit history.
 As most students don’t earn a lot of money, student credit cards typically have lower minimum income requirements and lower credit limits.
 These cards offer basic features that can help you with cash flow and can be a good way to learn how credit cards work.
 If you are interested in getting a student credit card, make sure you consider the income requirements, credit limit and annual fees to find an option that is both flexible and affordable.